They’re not the province of PROs.

-Grand rights (also known as dramatic performance rights) are for performances in a dramatic setting such as ballet, Broadway shows, or opera.
-While the line between dramatic and non-dramatic is not always clear, a dramatic performance usually means that the work is being used to tell a story or is being used as part of a story or plot.
-Some examples of dramatic performances are:
+Grand rights (aka dramatic performance rights) cover such theatrical settings as ballets, musicals, and operas.
+A dramatic performance is usually when the work is being used to tell a story or propel a plot.
+Some examples are:

-- The performance of a concert version of a “dramatic-musical work."
-For example, a performance of all the songs from Wicked regardless of any costumes or sets.
+- The performance of a concert version of a “dramatic-musical work”.
+For example, singing all the songs from Hamilton without any costumes or sets.

-If you write the music to a Broadway show or ballet, then either you or your publisher must negotiate the license for that music directly with the producer of the show.
+If you write music for a Broadway show or ballet, then either you or your publisher must negotiate this license directly with the show’s producer.

 Want to keep up with Songtrust for frequent music and publishing updates?